Java-class/TR-Candlestick/README.md

     - Is an entity for store Instrument which has an Identifier based on ISIN
     - description stored in Instrument Hash.
 - QuoteHash
-    - Is an entity to store incoming Quote data and has an UUID Random Identifier
+    - Is an entity to store incoming Quote data and has a UUID Random Identifier
     - Indexed with Instrument ISIN
     - Store price
     - Timestamp received